rogerhu/gdb-heap/README.md

-heap label - record the current state of the heap for later comparison heap diff - compare two states of the heap heap select - query used heap chunks hexdump <addr> - print a hexdump, stating at the specific region of memory heap arenas - print glibs arenas heap arena <arena> - select glibc arena number
+heap label - record the current state of the heap for later comparison heap diff - compare two states of the heap heap select - query used heap chunks hexdump <addr> [-c] - print a hexdump, stating at the specific region of memory (expose hex characters with -c option) heap arenas - print glibs arenas heap arena <arena> - select glibc arena number
 ```